jitpack/jitpack.io/FAQ.md

 **What happens if a tag or repository is deleted on GitHub?**

-If the project was already built JitPack will continue serving the existing artifacts.
-It will not rebuilt the project at the new tag.
+If the project was already built then JitPack will continue serving the existing artifacts.
+It will not rebuild the project at the new tag.
 In case you need to redo a release the best option is to create a new version on GitHub.

 **Can I use JitPack with private repositories?**